MessageSquare0x

 The deeper issue with qualitative HR data is not analysis — it is collection.
 Most organizations invest in dashboards, text analytics, and sentiment engines, then feed them data gathered through broken channels.

-This is the pattern: an HR team runs an annual engagement survey with three open-text fields.
+This is the pattern: an HR team runs an annual engagement form with three open-text fields.
 Completion sits between 30% and 40%.
 Of those who respond, the open-text fields get filled in by maybe half.
 The resulting "qualitative data" represents under 20% of the workforce — and disproportionately the most engaged or most frustrated employees.
-The middle, where early warning signals live, stays silent.
+The middle, where weak signals live, stays silent.

 What changes the equation is removing the structural barriers: the group setting, the typed form, the manager relationship, the annual cadence.
 When employees speak individually, in their own language, to an adaptive conversation that follows their thread — the data that emerges is fundamentally different.